-Democracy Forward represented Main Street Alliance (MSA), Small Business Majority (SBM), and Anne Zimmerman (business owner, and co-chair of Small Business For America’s Future) in submitting a brief to the Supreme Court warning that ruling the way the plaintiffs want would hurt small businesses by creating years of tax uncertainty.
+Washington, D.C. – Today, Main Street Alliance (MSA), Small Business Majority (SBM), and Anne Zimmerman (business owner, and co-chair of Small Business For America’s Future) submitted a brief to the Supreme Court in Moore v.
+United States urging the Court to reject radical arguments that threaten to upend our entire tax system.
+The coalition is represented by Democracy Forward.